message-manager-discord/bot/README.md

 If the first number in the tuple changes, this means that it is no longer backwards compatible.
 This means that you **must** update your configuration after pulling the version.

-> Note, as i have not finalized development of the first stage, i have not released any versions.
+> Note, as i have not finalised development of the first stage, i have not released any versions.
 You are free to use it, but be warned it's still in development.
 >
 > Please report any bugs you find in the comments.